alexbmoreira/django-postgres-vue-tutorial/README.md

 > This assumes you build your app with a separate frontend and backend API as outlines [here](#adding-vuejs)

-To learn more about Using Django Apps on Heroku look [here](https://devcenter.heroku.com/articles/django-app-configuration).
+This assumes you have some knowledge of deploying to Heroku (at least the very basics of using the site itself).
+To learn more about Using Django Apps on Heroku look [here](https://devcenter.heroku.com/articles/deploying-python) and [here](https://devcenter.heroku.com/articles/django-app-configuration).

 ### Python Decouple for config vars